Mendeley/api-design-documentation/README.md

 ------

 ###Create resource
 Creates a new resource using the POST verb.
 The response to a POST **MUST** be `201 Created`, with a `Location header` containing the URL where the resource can be found.
-The body **SHOULD** contain a representation of the resources (including any server-generated fields).
+The body **MUST** contain a representation of the resources (including any server-generated fields).

 *URI template*